Friday, June 6, 2025

 standing at an electrified fence of low voltage

-they approach out of curiosity, with their big,
+they approach out of curiosity with their big,

-wet pink noses closing-in cautiously, but onward,
+wet noses closing-in cautiously, but onward,

-grouping themselves in one moving mass of cows.
+grouping themselves in one moving mass of cows

 from above, an alien species might log the herd

-and certainly not as nuts as humans.
+and they're certainly not as nuts as humans.

 life on Earth circulates because it has to, because